 Special District Risk Management Authority Workers’ Compensation Program offers an alternative workers’ compensation program for special districts and other public agencies.
 Established in 1982, this program has a proven reputation for stable, competitive rates, actuarially based fiscal management and sound underwriting practices.
 Moreover, responsive claims management and cost containment, combined with tailored safety and loss prevention provides members an unequaled full-service workers’ compensation program.
-All claims are handled by a third party TPA, York Risk Services Group.
+All claims are handled by a third party TPA, Sedgwick.

 - Statutory Workers’ Compensation Limits

 - Zero Member Deductible

 - SDRMA maintains a Self-Insured Retention that is periodically adjusted based on market conditions

 Basic Eligibility Requirements

 - Be a public agency formed under California Government Code

 - Commit to an initial three-year member enrollment (thereafter coverage may be renewed annually)

 - Have at least one paid employee on staff